TICKS AT THE BEACH

 • Anaplasmosis

-Its impact on human disease is still being studied.
+Its full impact on human disease is still being investigated.

-I consider this tick when patients present with unexplained fever, fatigue, or abnormal labs in affected regions.
+I consider this tick when patients present with unexplained fever, fatigue, or abnormal laboratory findings in affected regions.

 Children and Pets Are at Higher Risk

-Beach settings may increase exposure risk for certain groups:
+Beach environments may increase exposure risk for certain groups:

-Tick checks remain essential—even after a beach day.
+Tick precautions remain important—even after a beach day.

 Prevention Now Includes the Beach

-Protective measures apply to coastal environments as well:
+Protective measures now apply to coastal environments as well.

 Before You Go

-• Use EPA-approved repellents (DEET, picaridin, or oil of lemon eucalyptus)
+• Use EPA-approved repellents such as DEET, picaridin, or oil of lemon eucalyptus

 • Wear protective clothing when possible